-Yavatmal district lies in the South-Western part of the Wardha Penganga-Wainganga plain.
+Yavatmal district lies in the South-Western part of the Wardha Painganga-Wainganga plain.
 The district lies between 19.26’ and 20.42’ north latitudes and 77.18’ and 79.9’ east longitudes.
 It is surrounded by Amravati and Wardha district to the north.
 Chandrapur district to the east.
-Andhra Pradesh State and Nanded district to the south and Parbhani and Akola district.
+Telangana State and Nanded district to the south and Washim and Hingoli district in the west.

 The district has an area of 13582 sq. km (4.41 percent of the state) and a population of 2077144 (2.63 percent of the State).
 The density of population is 153 persons per km2 with is less than 257 persons per km2 for the state as whole.
 Amongst the 30 district in the state, Yavatmal ranks 6th in terms of area and 19th in terms of population.